EliassHB7/Automation/README.md

-# Automation of Data Cleanup on Python
+# Automation of Data Cleanup on Python Colab

 ## Part 1: Importing and cleaning your database